ricardoues/CarND-LaneLines-P1/writeup.md

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to use a method more robust such as splines.
+A possible improvement would be to use a method more robust such as spline interpolation.

 Another potential improvement is to use cross validation to select hyperparameters in Lasso regression.